 We are also continuing to develop solutions for low temperature surgery.
 Once a sufficient amount of data from successful low temperature surgery has been compiled, we plan to seek permission to use Hextend as a complete replacement for blood under near-freezing conditions.
-We currently plan to market Hextend for complete blood volume replacement at very low temperatures under the registered trademark "HetaCool®" after FDA approval is obtained, although the time frame for such approval is presently uncertain.
+We currently plan to market Hextend for complete blood volume replacement at very low temperatures under the registered trademark "HetaCool[®]" after FDA approval is obtained, although the time frame for such approval is presently uncertain.

-We have been awarded a \$299,990 research grant by the NIH for use in the development of HetaCool.
+We have been awarded a \$299,990 research grant by the National Heart, Lung, and Blood Institute division of the National Institutes of Health ("NIH") for use in the development of HetaCool.
 We are using the grant to fund a project entitled "Resuscitating Blood-Substituted Hypothermic Dogs" at the Texas Heart Institute in Houston under the guidance of Dr. George V. Letsou.
 Dr. Letsou is Associate Professor of Surgery and Director of the Heart Failure Center at the University of Texas Medical School in Houston, Texas.
 We were granted \$149,994 for the project during 2004 and \$149,996 during 2005.
-We have received \$240,352 of the grant funds through June 30, 2007.
-In the first quarter of 2007, the time period for drawing down the remainder of the grant funds was extended for another year, running through March 31, 2008.
+We have received \$240,352 of the grant funds through September 30, 2007.
+The time period for drawing down the remainder of the grant funds was extended for another year, running through March 31, 2008.